agarwalvipin/open_cfa/LOS/Derivatives/Reading 69.md

 Solving for the no-arbitrage forward price:
 $$F_0(T) = ₹3,000 \times (1.07) = ₹3,210$$

-> **CFA Exam Tip:** This is a cornerstone formula.
+> **<mark>EXAM TIP:</mark>:** This is a cornerstone formula.
 For an underlying asset with no costs or benefits of holding, the no-arbitrage forward price is simply the spot price compounded at the risk-free rate.
 > $$F_0(T) = S_0(1 + R_f)^T$$
 > **Memorize this relationship.** It's built on the idea that you should be indifferent between buying the asset today and holding it, or agreeing to buy it in the future and investing the money risk-free in the meantime.